-- Close the taps after usage - Maintenance and monitoring of valves in supply system to avoid overflow, leakage and spillage - In new block, push tap are installed to save water
+- Close the taps after usage - Water Conservation awareness for new students - Maintenance and monitoring of valves in supply system to avoid overflow, leakage and spillage - In new block, push tap are installed to save water

 1.5 ANIMAL WELFARE

 1. List the animals (wild and domestic) found on the campus (dogs, cats, squirrels, birds, insects, etc.)